j-u-p-iter/redux-socket-provider/README.md

 This hook emmits message to the server.
 The purpose of this message is to request data from server.
 It's similar to GET HTTP request.

-In an example below we request all messages from server and render result.
+In the example below we request all messages from server and render result.

 ```jsx
 import { useGetData } from '@j.u.p.iter/redux-socket-provider';